hendrikschmitz/EventStudies/README.md

 # EventStudies
- Our Stata ados for Event studie estimations
+ Our Stata ados for Event study estimations